OCA/manufacture/mrp_bom_note/README.rst

 Installation
 ============

-To install this module, you need to:
+To install this module, you need to install mrp application.

-#. install mrp application

 Configuration
 =============